0xjluis/portfolio/http/doc/misc.md

 * [robotstxt.org](https://www.robotstxt.org/)
 * [How Google handles the `robots.txt` file](https://developers.google.com/search/reference/robots_txt)

-## humans.txt

-The `humans.txt` file is used to provide information about people involved with the website.

-The provided file contains three sections:

-* `TEAM` - this is intended to list the group of people responsible for the website
-* `THANKS` - this is intended to list the group of people that have contributed to the website
-* `TECHNOLOGY COLOPHON` - the section lists technologies used to make the website

-For more information about `humans.txt`, please see: http://humanstxt.org/

 ## browserconfig.xml

 The `browserconfig.xml` file is used to customize the tile displayed when users